Back to Blog

 What is a living will?

-A living will is a type of advance care directive that outlines your preferences for medical treatment if you become seriously ill or incapacitated and can no longer communicate your wishes.
-It typically addresses situations involving life-sustaining treatments such as resuscitation, mechanical ventilation, and artificial nutrition or hydration.
-This document helps guide healthcare providers and loved ones to respect your values and choices when you're unable to speak for yourself.
+A living will is a legal document that outlines your preferences for medical treatment if you become seriously ill or incapacitated and can no longer communicate your wishes, covering situations involving life-sustaining treatments such as resuscitation, mechanical ventilation, and artificial nutrition.

 What are advance care directives and who should have them?

-Advance care directives are legal instructions about your healthcare wishes.
-Anyone over 18 should consider having their directives written out, especially those with ongoing medical conditions, caregivers, or anyone who wants to ensure their choices are respected in a medical crisis.
+Advance care directives are legal instructions about your healthcare wishes, and anyone over 18 should consider having them, especially those with ongoing medical conditions or anyone who wants their choices respected in a medical crisis.

 Share This Article: